Oluwabukun247/Palmoria_Capstone_Project_Analysis/README.md

 🔎 **Observation**:
 - **Female employees received more "Very Good" ratings** than males.
-- A **slightly higher concentration of males in "Poor" and "Very Poor"** categories may point to performance discrepancies that warrant further evaluation.
+- A **slightly higher concentration of males in "Poor" and "Very Poor"** ratings.

 ---